promise-emmanuel/TaskPilot/README.md

 I designed and built a simple console-based task manager to demonstrate and practice key concepts such as variables, expressions, conditionals, loops, functions, classes, and data structures with Java.
 Along with these fundamentals, I implemented file input/output functionality as a stretch challenge to deepen my understanding of Java's built-in libraries.

-The purpose behind writing this software si to create a functional task management tool and to solidify my grasp of Java syntax and programming paradigms.
+The purpose behind writing this software is to create a functional task management tool and to solidify my grasp of Java syntax and programming paradigms.
 By building this prokect, I was able to learn more about code organization, user input handling, and persistent data storage, which are essential componoents in developing more complex software systems.

 [Software Demo Video](https://youtu.be/F9lZdAlubEg)